 Rumford Whitecap Trail is a 5.2 mile out and back trail located near Rumford, Maine and is rated as difficult.
-The trail is primarily used for hiking and snowboarding and is accessible from December until April.
+The trail is primarily used for hiking and snowboarding and is best used from December until April.

 I've only been on a few hikes and this was my first time snowshoeing.
 It was pretty intense to me being a beginner with the recent snowfall, but the view at the top was definitely worth all the hard work.